 WHAT IS A GO FAR CLUB?

-GO FAR is a 10-week running club for children ages 8-13 years old that promotes physical activity, healthy eating, and good character.
+GO FAR is an 8- to 10-week running club for children that promotes physical activity, healthy eating, and good character.
 Through the GO FAR curriculum, coaches teach children to set and reach goals and complete a 5K road race.
 The GO FAR Curriculum is:

 - Time-tested.
-GO FAR now reaches more than 8,000 children in 13 states annually.
+GO FAR now reaches more than 8,000 children in eight states annually.
 Most programs repeat season after season.

 - User-friendly.
-Teachers, coaches, parents, and volunteers can easily lead a group using the Coordinators Manual, complete with 20 lesson plans plus supplemental activities.
+Teachers, coaches, parents, and volunteers can easily lead a group using the Coordinators Manual, complete with 2 semesters (36 lesson plans) plus optional activities.

 - Comprehensive.
 Each session incorporates lessons about nutrition, character education, and physical fitness.

 - Affordable.
 We keep costs to a minimum with a one-time start-up and curriculum fee and per-student race fees for shirts and medals.